vizui/designpatterns/docs/content/patterns/components/formControls.md

 Users need to specify which option(s) from a set are applicable/valid/true based on a label.

 #### Description
-A checkbox allows the user to mark any number of choices from a set as checked.
+A set of Checkboxes are used when a user is able to select none, one, or multiple options.
+A single checkbox is used when a user is able to select or not select an option.

 #### Basic functionality
-When clicked, a checkbox's state toggles between unchecked and checked.
-Checkboxes can have an indeterminate state that is set based on external interactions (e.g., indicating that some but not all items in a collection are selected).
-Checkbox labels should use sentence casing.
+- When clicked, a checkbox's state toggles between unchecked and checked.
+- Checkboxes can have an indeterminate state that is set based on external interactions (e.g., indicating that some but not all items in a collection are selected).
+- Checkbox labels should use sentence casing.
+- The selected state of a checkbox should ideally indicate a positive action, and may require the rephrasing of the label.
+E.g. a label `Send me weekly reminders`, vs. `Do not send me weekly reminders`

 #### Vertical
 [preview]